Human rights in our supply chain

 Our goal is the elimination of child labor and other human rights violations in the Company’s supply chain.

 - 100 percent child labor free tobacco.

 - 100 percent of our raw tobacco suppliers covered by STP or Swedish Match’s due diligence program.

-For the tobacco used in the body of our cigars as filler, we source from one global supplier, with farms located all over the world.
-We believe we can deliver more impact through industry leverage when performing the due diligence, and our tobacco filler supplier is thus required to participate in STP.
+For the tobacco used in the body of our cigars as filler, we source from global suppliers, with farms located all over the world.
+We believe we can deliver more impact through industry leverage when performing the due diligence, therefore 95 percent of filler tobacco is covered by STP.

 Direct material other than raw tobacco